-It goes without saying that you should read the required materials already during the course; cramming a 1 400 page book the night before can take a toll.
+Recommendable way to prepare for exams is to read the required materials already during the course; not the night before the exam.
 Reading beyond is a good strategy to get that edge for an A with your own analysis.

 F (fail – you will have to redo the exam)

 MI (you have registered to the course but haven’t done the exam – you will have to take the exam when it is possible to do so)